Primary Source Databases/Web Archives

 • African International Courts and Tribunals, Project on International Courts and Tribunals

-Repository of treaties, conventions, and case law emerging from post-colonial international judicial forums in Africa.
-In addition to selected primary source materials, the site includes concise overviews of the various tribunals now in operation, including their origins, along with links to the official sites of the tribunals, and bibliographies.
+Repository of treaties, conventions, and case law from post-colonial international judicial forums in Africa.
+In addition to selected primary source materials, includes concise historical overviews of tribunals, along with links to the official websites and bibliographies.

 • Project on International Courts and Tribunals

-Repository of treaties, conventions, and case law, dating from the 1990s, relating to a host of international judicial forums, including the International Criminal Court, the International Court of Justice, the World Trade Organization, and the International Centre for Settlement of Investment Disputes.
-In addition to selected primary source materials, the site includes concise overviews of the various tribunals now in operation, including their origins, along with links to the official sites of the tribunals, and bibliographies.
+Repository of treaties, conventions, and case law, dating from the 1990s, relating to a host of international judicial forums: the International Criminal Court, the International Court of Justice, the World Trade Organization, and the International Centre for Settlement of Investment Disputes.
+In addition to selected primary source materials, includes concise historical overviews, links to official websites, and bibliographies.